 I like old songs for 3 reasons:-

 1. It brings back memories from my childhood time.
-Songs from MGR and Sivaji movies composed by MS Viswanathan were still played as the mainstream songs when I was still an infant.
-The same songs played during weddings and family functions and it is something that triggers good memories whenever I hear the same songs.
+Songs from MGR and Sivaji movies composed by MS Viswanathan were still played as mainstream songs when I was still an infant.
+The same songs are played during weddings and family functions and it is something that triggers good memories whenever I hear the same songs.

 No high tech gadgets to tune the music and composition and the only way to go would be to do things old school – proper orchestrate (instead of music software) and the singers getting the words and tunes just right.
 MS Viswanathan once told he once worked with a famous director who will drop by the recording studio just to make sure that the singers get the pronunciation of words just right.

 The rhythm and the music arrangement is simply out of this world.
 It is just too bad that the recording has not been digitalised due to the lack of technology back then.
-This is why someone need to redo all the orchestration and rendering of MSV songs again.
+This is why someone needs to redo all the orchestration and rendering of MSV songs again.
 Trust me, it will be a big hit.

 3. The lyrics.
-In those days, every words has a beautiful meaning and it is something to look out for.
-Who can forget lyrics like “don’t sharpen your knife but sharpen your mind” or “From the neck of Lord Shiva, the snake asked the garuda if it is feeling good and the garuda who will fight & kill snakes replied that if everyone stays at their right place, all will end in an good ending”?
+In those days, every word has a beautiful meaning and it is something to look out for.
+Who can forget lyrics like “don’t sharpen your knife but sharpen your mind” or “From the neck of Lord Shiva, the snake asked the garuda if it is feeling good and the garuda who will fight & kill snakes replied that if everyone stays at their right place, all will end in a good ending”?